-Alaska Villages Run Dry And Residents Worry 'If This Is Our Future Of No Water'
+Alaska Villages Run Dry And Residents Worry About A 'Future Of No Water'

 "I want to stay," she says.
 "I want to help my parents because I haven't been home for quite some time and would like to spend some time with the elders."

-But she says if she can find a job elsewhere, she'll take it.
+But she says that if she can find a job elsewhere, she'll take it.

 "I also do want to be in a place where there is some water, and I don't feel bad about drinking it or taking a shower," she says.